-- International Institute of Tourism Studies
+Director, International Institute of Tourism Studies; Adjunct Professor of Tourism

-Washington, DC 20052
+2201 G Street NW, Suite 301 Washington, DC 20052

-A native of Belize, Seleni served as the country’s Director of Tourism and oversaw the reorganization of the tourism board in order to meet the demands of a fiercely competitive global marketplace.
+A native of Belize, Seleni served as the country’s director of tourism and oversaw the reorganization of the tourism board in order to meet the demands of a fiercely competitive global marketplace.
 She developed the country’s tour guide training and certification program and managed the Programme for Belize’s ecotourism tour operation and lodges.